apache/druid/docs/api-reference/retention-rules-api.md

 Retrieves an array of rule objects for a single datasource.
 If there are no retention rules, it returns an empty array.

-Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` is invalid.
+Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` does not exist.

 ### URL